damir-manapov/hands-on-libre-chat/README.md

 ## Configuration

-- The `data/` directory will be created automatically and contains LibreChat's persistent data
+- All data directories are created automatically under `compose/` when services start
+- Environment variables are configured in `compose/.env` file
 - To customize LibreChat, create a `librechat.yaml` file in the `compose/` directory
-- Environment variables can be set in the `docker-compose.yml` file or via a `.env` file

 ## Research Notes